-Citation: Section 210(1)(a)(vi)

-Description: Taxpayers that are qualified New York manufacturers are subject to a 0 percent BI rate.
+Citation: Section 210(1)(a)(vi) Effective Date: Effective for tax years beginning on or after January 1, 2015 Description: Taxpayers that are qualified New York manufacturers are subject to a 0 percent BI rate.

 2. Reduced Capital Base Tax Rate